moomoolive/khateeb_remind/systemDesign/README.md

 # About Database and Schemas

 All database related information and schemas are found in the "server/database" folder.

+## Interfaces

+In the "database" folder in the server code, there is a file called "public.js".
+This file is suppossed to be the public interface for all all database interactions and database models are not meant to be directly referenced in the server.

 ## Locations
 Stores information about the seperate locations that an institution has.
 Any given institution can have multiple locations associated with it.